 In the event that the disciplinary committee chooses to reduce a Level III infraction report to a Level II or I infraction report, the committee may only apply any combination of those sanctions applicable to Level II or I infractions.
-If there is a reduction in sanctions from Level II to Level I, you cannot appeal to the warden.
+If there is a reduction in sanctions from Level III to Level II or Level I, you cannot appeal to the warden.